by-lars/cppcraft/README.md

 # ZuneCraft

-A Minecraft implementation running on the Zune HD and Windows using C++ and OpenGL.
+A Minecraft implementation made with C++ and OpenGL.